By Paola Pascual on Jul 22, 2019 3:49:35 AM

 Ever noticed that your Slack messages and emails are getting shorter and -sometimes- more difficult to decipher?
 It seems that the language at work is full of abbreviations, also known as business acronyms.

 Even if you’re an expert at acronyms, there is always a new one that you don’t quite know.
-And if the idea of admitting that you don’t understand something sounds cringeworthy, you’ll want to keep this cheatsheet.
+And if the idea of admitting that you don’t understand something sounds cringeworthy, you’ll want to download the cheatsheet below.

 As I was saying, BTW, sometimes your HRM tells you it’s NBD and TYT but TBH they just want that file ASAP by EOB and, you know, ATEOTD, they’re the manager.
 Does this look to you as if I just bashed my head on the keyboard a few times?
 You’re not alone.